breadwallet/breadwallet-ios/README.md

+# This repository is unmaintained, BRD iOS has moved to [https://github.com/breadwallet/brd-mobile](https://github.com/breadwallet/brd-mobile)

 [![Bread](/images/top-logo.png)](https://itunes.apple.com/app/breadwallet/id885251393)

 ## BRD is the simple and secure wallet for bitcoin, ethereum, and other digital assets.
 Today, BRD is one of the largest non-custodial mobile wallets used by over 6 million users and protects an estimated nearly $7B USD.